pm0kjp/R-at-CAR/chapter5.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:14335d7bec
 ##  Using RMySQL

 You won't be able to access the actual CAR Tabular Data Warehouse from this site, as it's firewalled off (also, hello!
 PHI is on that server!).
 You will be able to access a *public* MySQL database, however, and this can help you understand the process.
-We'll access the [UC Santa Cruz Genome Browser](https://genome.ucsc.edu/index.html), and we'll be very careful not to drive excessive traffic to their servers!
+We'll access some simulated data that's similar to what you would see in the CAR Tabular Data Warehouse.

+A quick note about this database: it contains *completely fabricated* data.
+It is meant to look realistic, so we have some subjects with more symptoms and others meant to look like typically developing controls, but it does *not* come from actual subjects.
+It is 100% simulated.

 We'll be using a package called "RMySQL".
 RMySQL allows you to easily create a MySQL database connection that persists over time and allows you to reach into a MySQL instance, at the server level or at the database level.
 It, in turn, relies on DBI, a package that can make connections with various flavors of SQL databases.